-But over the last year or so I’ve increasingly been exploring the concept of minimalism and incorporating it into my life.
+But over the last year or so I’ve increasingly been exploring the concept of minimalism and downsizing my life and incorporating it into my life.

 During that time I’ve come up with a few key questions to keep my shopping habits in check and minimalism at the front of my mind.

 I hope these five questions will also help you if you are trying to create minimalist shopping habits.

 - Gift Ideas for Minimalists – Give Them Something They’ll Truly Love

 - 12 Life-Changing Benefits of Living in a Smaller Home

 Before you buy anything, you need to define minimalism for yourself.
 What does it look like?
 What aspects of your life does it and doesn’t it apply to?

 For me, the aforementioned shoes and also books don’t fall into the minimalist category.
 They’re items I collect and intend to keep forever.